Civil Services of India

 In India, the Civil Service is the collection of civil servants of the government who constitute the permanent executive branch of the country.
 This includes career officials in the All India Services, the Central Civil Services, and various State Civil Services.

-The civil service forms the basis of Government without which there is no administration.
+The civil service forms the basis of the Government, without which there is no administration.
 They act as the main channel to articulate people's needs and implement government policies on the ground.
-They provide the necessary inputs, identify policy areas, analyse various alternatives, offer multiple solutions to societal issues and give robust advice to the ministers, policy makers and legislators.
+They provide the necessary inputs, identify policy areas, analyse various alternatives, offer multiple solutions to societal issues, and give robust advice to the ministers, policy makers, and legislators.

-As of 2010, there were 6.4 million government employees in India in all levels (Group A to D) within the central and state governments.
+As of 2010, there were 6.4 million government employees in India at all levels (Group A to D) within the central and state governments.
 The services with the most personnel are with the Central Secretariat Service (Note: As on year 2021, CSS cadre has a total strength of 12,500 members and is controlled by DOPT, Ministry of Personnel GOI.
 According to a PTI report published by ThePrint on 7 March 2024, the sanctioned strength of the CSS officers is 13,016.) and Indian Revenue Service (IT and C&CE).
 (Note: The Indian Revenue Service is not one entity and not one service.
 The two independent branches are controlled by two separate statutory bodies, the Central Board of Direct Taxes (CBDT) and the Central Board of Indirect Taxes and Customs (CBIC).
 The IT and C&CE also have two different independent service associations.
 The total members are 4192 (Income Tax) and 5583 (Customs and Indirect Taxes).)

 Civil servants in a personal capacity are paid from the Civil List.
 Article 311 of the Constitution of India protects civil servants from politically motivated or vindictive action.
 Senior civil servants may be called to account by the Parliament.
 The civil service system in India is rank-based and does not follow the tenets of the position-based civil services.

 History

-If a responsible government is to be established in India, there will be a far greater need than is even dreamt of at present for persons to take part in public affairs in the legislative assemblies and elsewhere and for this reason the more Indians we can employ in the public service the better.
+If a responsible government is to be established in India, there will be a far greater need than is even dreamt of at present for persons to take part in public affairs in the legislative assemblies and elsewhere, and for this reason, the more Indians we can employ in the public service, the better.
 Moreover, it would lessen the burden of Imperial responsibilities if a body of capable Indian administrators could be produced.